JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 days recorded and subtracting the good air quality days from it, then we divided the poor days by the total amount of days.
 Then using this data we made a linear regression scatter plot to get a p-value, r value, and R^2 value.
-We also made a pearson correlation test from the data to find confidence intervals, t-test, and p-values.
-Lastly, a Shaprio-Wilk test was performed to test if the data had a normal distribution.
+We also made a Pearson correlation test from the data to find confidence intervals, t-test, and p-values.
+Lastly, a Shapiro-Wilk test was performed to test if the data had a normal distribution.
 The results of the linear regression line shoved an r value of -0.279, and R^2 value of .078 and a p-value of .05.
-The Pearson Correlation test gave a pearson correlation coefficient of -.2790, a confidence interval of -.5170 to -0.0010, a t-value of -2.013, and a p-value of 0.0497.
+The Pearson Correlation test gave a Pearson correlation coefficient of -.2790, a confidence interval of -.5170 to -0.0010, a t-value of -2.013, and a p-value of 0.0497.
 Lastly, the results of the Shapiro-Wilk test gave a statistic_w value of 0.9798 for poor air quality days and 0.9768 for asthma rates.
 Then, the test